 Disease- Under intensive conditions, Chabro birds showed signs of coccidiosis, particularly during the 12th to 16th weeks of the growing period.
 This parasitic disease, caused by various Eimeria species, significantly impacted bird health, with symptoms including ruffled feathers, reduced feed intake, bloody diarrhoea, weight loss, and lethargy.
 Treatment with anti-coccidial drugs such as Amprolium, a sulphaquinoxaline-diaveridine combination, and supplementation with Vitamins A and K, along with improved management practices like litter replacement, regular raking, and fumigation, effectively controlled the disease.
 Marek’s disease vaccination was administered at day-old age, and female chicks were debeaked at 17–18 weeks to prevent egg damage.
 In the backyard system, CHABRO birds experienced prolonged diarrhoea, later diagnosed as E. coliinfection (colibacillosis), which affects birds of all ages and can cause mortality.
 Symptoms included reduced feed intake, diarrhoea, and weight loss.
 Treatment with liquid Enrofloxacin (1 ml in water, twice daily for 5 days) as prescribed by Dr. Ranjana Sood, along with improved management, helped resolve the issue.
 Although Marek’s vaccination was given at hatch, no further vaccinations were administered in the backyard system.
 A major challenge in backyard rearing was temperature management during brooding (0–4 weeks), due to a lack of proper facilities, negatively affecting chick growth and development (Thakur et al.,2012).

-Consistent with our findings, (Zhang et al., 2024) reported that effective management of E. coli infections in backyard poultry systems remains a significant challenge, primarily due to limited resources, low farmer awareness, and the emergence of multi drug-resistant strains.
+In confirmation with our findings, Zhang et al. (2024) reported that effective management of E. coli infections in backyard poultry systems remains a significant challenge, primarily due to limited resources, low farmer awareness, and the emergence of multi drug-resistant strains.
 Our observations also align with the studies of (Li et al., 2021), which documented the occurrence of diseases in both backyard and intensive poultry production systems.
 Furthermore, (Nguyen et al., 2022) emphasized the efficacy of enhanced bio security measures—such as rigorous sanitation protocols, proper water management, and restricted access to poultry enclosures—as cost-effective strategies for disease prevention.

-Egg productivity: Under intensive conditions, a total of 2,136 female birds produced approximately 1,200 eggs per day, with each bird laying 5–6 eggs daily.
+Egg production: Under intensive conditions, a total of 2,136 female birds produced approximately 1,200 eggs per day, with each bird laying 5–6 eggs daily.
 In contrast, under extensive (backyard) conditions, 82 females laid 3–4 eggs per day, resulting in an average daily production of approximately 305 eggs.
 Egg production was notably higher in the intensive system compared to the backyard system.
-These findings are consistent with those of (Nguyen et al., 2019), who reported that backyard hens typically produce 50–150 eggs per day, depending on seasonal variation and management practices.
+These findings are consistent with those of Nguyen et al., (2019), who reported that backyard hens typically produce 50–150 eggs per day, depending on seasonal variation and management practices.
 The enhanced egg production in intensive systems is largely attributed to optimized feeding strategies, effective disease management, and selective breeding aimed at improving laying performance.

 Conclusion: